sulli83/milestone_project_1/README.md

 The primary issue with the companies existing website was its lack of responsiveness.

+The website has been designed to be very visually intense at the front end in particualar the title page.
+Which includes a 4 image Carousel.

 ## UX

 The website has been designed to be very visually intense at the front end in particualar the title page.